wbolster/emacs-evil-colemak-basics/README.rst

 Design rationale
 ================

-Some other Colemak packages for Emacs/Evil (and Vim) redefine a big part of the keyboard and hence significantly change the editing experience.
+Some other Colemak configurations for Emacs/Evil (and Vim) redefine big parts of the non-insert states (normal, visual, and so on) by changing or even completely removing standard Vim commands.
+Such changes significantly change the editing experience.
 This is a no go for seasoned users who are used to the default Emacs/Evil (and Vim) key bindings, and just want a new keyboard layout, not a new editor.

-The other extreme would be to not change anything at all.
-Since this breaks muscle memory for commonly used navigation keys, it makes switching to Colemak (from Qwerty) even harder.
-More importantly, this also results in non-ergonomic navigation, which defeats the purpose of using Colemak in the first place.
+The other extreme is to not change anything at all.
+While a ‘no configuration’ approach may work fine for some, others consider it simply unacceptable to not have ‘arrow navigation’ keys (which are not mnemonic commands) at their usual ergonomic home row positions, because it completely breaks their muscle memory, making the switch to Colemak (from Qwerty) even harder than it already is.

-This package provides a sensible compromise.
+This package provides a sensible compromise between ‘change everything’ and ‘change nothing’.
 It changes a few key bindings, namely those used for basic navigation (``hnei``), and only makes a number of additional cascading changes to deal sensibly with the implications of remapping the navigation keys.
 No functionality is lost.

 The design steps to arrive at the key bindings provided by this package are as follows:

 * The starting point is a standard Colemak keyboard layout.
 This works well for many mnemonic keys like ``d`` (delete), ``p`` (put/paste), ``y`` (yank), and various others.

-* The ``hnei`` (``hjkl`` on qwerty) keys are used for navigation.
-This is a must-have for ergonomic ‘arrow key’ navigation.
+* The ``hnei`` (``hjkl`` on Qwerty) keys are used for the familiar ‘arrow key’ navigation.

 * This means ``n`` (next search match), ``e`` (end of word) and ``i`` (insert) need a new home.
 All of these move to their Qwerty